Nick Chiles

 of Santo Domingo, the capital, captured four Haitian men, gagged them, doused

-them with flammable liquids and set them on
+them with flammable liquids and set them on The New York Times,

 leading Haiti to temporarily recall the leader of its diplomatic mission in the